05, September 2024

 One of the key trends is the demand for low-sugar and low-calorie options, which leads the brands to cater to health-conscious consumers without compromising on taste.
 In order to reap the nutritional benefits, functional beverages are infused with bioactive ingredients such as phenolic compounds, vitamins, minerals, amino acids, and probiotics.
 These components can help in reducing cancer risk, preventing cardiovascular diseases, supporting gut health, enhancing immune function, and improving cognitive well-being.

 There is also a noticeable shift towards sustainable and plant-based functional beverages.
 Products like plant-based protein shakes, aloe vera water, and cactus water are gaining traction.
-Additionally, the trend of customization in functional beverages, such as DIY smoothie kits or personalized options in cafes, reflects the growing demand for tailored health solutions.
+Additionally, the trend of customization in functional beverages, such as DIY smoothie kits or personalized options in cafes/restaurants, reflects the growing demand for tailored health solutions.

 For a deeper dive into how these beverages are transforming health choices globally, read here: